Semi-device-independently characterizing quantum temporal correlations

-For this reason, we further consider 1) the constraint of \emph{no-signaling in time}, 2) the constraint on the system's dimension, and 3) the constraint on the system's rank respectively.
-We show that IMMs allows us to characterize several quantum resources and tasks in a DI or semi-DI scenario.
-These includes computing an upper bound on the maximal violation of a temporal Bell inequality, estimating the minimum degree of temporal steerability, computing the maximum successful probability in a scenario of quantum randomness access codes, and identifying quantum state preparation.
-For including the rank constraint, to the best of our knowledge, this is the first work to enforce additional constraint apart from the dimensional constraint into a device-independent scenario. {\blu We would like to \je{stress} that in Ref.~\cite{Navascues15prl}, \je{the} general idea of characterizing temporal correlations has been proposed.
-The difference is that Ref.~\cite{Navascues15prl} \je{has} \je{focused on} the prepare-and-measure scenario while we consider a two-time-measurement scenario (\je{see} Fig.~\ref{Fig_scenario}). \je{Building on this,} we \je{demonstrate} several explicit \je{applications}. }
+For this reason, we further consider 1) the constraint of \emph{no-signaling in time}, 2) the constraint on the system's dimension, and 3) the constraint on the system's rank.
+We show that IMMs allow us to characterize several quantum resources and tasks in DI and semi-DI scenarios.
+These include computing the maximal quantum violation of temporal Bell inequalities, estimating the degree of temporal steerability, computing the successful probabilities in scenarios of quantum randomness access codes, and identifying quantum state preparation.
+For including the rank constraint, to the best of our knowledge, this is the first work to enforce additional constraint apart from the dimensional constraint into a device-independent scenario~\cite{FN3}.